MobileChromeApps/mobile-chrome-apps/docs/APIStatus.md

 * storage.local
 * socket
     * Multicast sockets are not supported
-* syncFileSystem
-    * Remote deletions may not be noticed by the local device

 ## Somewhat supported APIs

 * alarms
     * Only work while app is actively running.
 * storage.sync
     * works like storage.local (ie, storage works, but no sync)
 * i18n
 * runtime
     * App lifetimes differ on mobile, events map as well as possible
     * Anything related to app store or IPC not supported
+* syncFileSystem
+    * Only the last_write_win conflict resolution policy is supported
+    * getUsageAndQuota not supported
+    * getFileStatus/getFileStatuses not supported
+    * service status listeners not supported

 ## Not yet supported APIs